cloudmaven/documentation/pages/rc/rc_Foster101.md

 - Portability and cloud hopping
 - Costing II: The dollar-time tradeoff
 - Closing remarks
+  - Collaboration
+  - Hands on: Using a Jupyter notebook to collaborate
   - The only constant is change
   - How technology succeeds by vanishing
   - How eScience uses Jupyter, GitHub and CS skills to impact research at UW